Py-Atulya/student_curd/README.md

 # student information CURD operation
-use django with jinja django template or use xlsx python package
+use django with jinja django template or use PyPDF2 python package